Study type

 Exclusion criteria:

-• Treatment with emicizumab at any time before the index date.
+• Treatment with emicizumab at any time prior to the Marketing Authorization for the expanded indication in the respective country.

 Outcomes